 - Sample Size: Quantitative data is carried out with a vital size of the sample that symbolizes the targeted market.
 Appropriate sampling techniques are used to fortify the objective of the research.

-- Prior Studies: In this segment, different aspects relevant to the research subject are examined before gathering feedback from the participants.
+- Prior Studies: In this segment, different aspects relevant to the research subject and research question are examined before gathering feedback from the participants.